 There are two phases of spinal cord stimulator implantation.
 The first phase is a trial, and the second is permanent implantation.

-Dr. Thomas completes both phases with minimally invasive surgical procedures.
-During phase one, Dr. Thomas provides a local anesthetic and uses fluoroscopy to guide a thin, hollow needle into your spine.
+Both phases are completed with minimally invasive surgical procedures.
+During phase one, Dr. Thomas provides a local anesthetic as well as sedation and uses fluoroscopy to guide a thin, hollow instrument into your spine.

-He then slides the electrode through the needles and into your spine.
+He then slides the electrode through the instrument and into the epidural space.
 He attaches the electrode to a power generator that you wear in a pouch attached to your belt or around your neck.

-Phase one lasts for around a week and allows Dr. Thomas to see that the spinal cord stimulator relieves your pain and adjust the settings as needed.
+Phase one lasts for around a week and allows Dr. Thomas to see that the spinal cord stimulator relieves your pain and will work with a vendor to adjust the settings as needed.

-Then, in phase two, Dr. Thomas permanently implants the device in your back.
-While you have local or regional anesthesia, he implants the power generator in your lower back and creates a narrow tunnel to attach the electrode in your spine to the power source.
+Then, in phase two, the leads are permanently placed in the epidural space.
+While you have local or regional anesthesia, the power generator is implanted in your lower back and creates a narrow tunnel to attach the electrode in your spine to the power source.